Suneal/ifttt_crawler/README.md

     git clone https://github.com/miguelcb84/ewe-scrapers.git
     cd ewe-scrapers

 Then, install the requirements.
 It is preferable to work with virtualenvs.

-    mkvirtualenv ewescrapers
+    . ./venv27/bin/activate
     pip install -r requirements.txt

 And the scrapers are ready!